 Valuation Date Actuarially determined contribution rates are calculated as of December 31, two years prior to the end of the fiscal year in which the contributions are reported.
-Actuarial Cost Method Entry Age Amortization method Level percentage of payroll, closed Remaining amortization period 12.0 years (based on contribution rate calculated in 12/31/19 valuation) Asset Valuation Method 5-year, smoothed market Inflation 2.75% Salary Increases Varies by age and service.
-4.9%, average over career including inflation Investment Rate of Return 8.00%, net of investment expenses, including inflation Retirement Age Members who are eligible for service retirement are assumed to commence receiving benefit payments based on age.
+Actuarial Cost Method Entry Age Amortization method Level percentage of payroll, closed Remaining amortization period 20.0 years (based on contribution rate calculated in 12/31/20 valuation) Asset Valuation Method 5-year, smoothed market Inflation 2.50% Salary Increases Varies by age and service.
+4.6%, average over career including inflation Investment Rate of Return 7.50%, net of investment expenses, including inflation Retirement Age Members who are eligible for service retirement are assumed to commence receiving benefit payments based on age.
 The average age at service retirement for recent retirees is 61.
 Mortality 130% of the MP-2014 Healthy Annuitant Mortality Table for males and 110% of the RP -2014 Healthy Annuitant Mortality Table for females both projected with 110% of MP-2014 Ultimate scale after 2014.
-Changes in Assumptions and Methods Reflected in the Schedule 2015: New inflation, mortality and other assumptions were reflected. of Employer Contributions 2017: New mortality assumptions were reflected.
-Changes in Plan Provisions reflected in Schedule 2015: No changes in plan previsions were reflected in the Schedule.
+Changes in Assumptions and Methods Reflected in the Schedule of Employer Contributions 2015: New inflation, mortality and other assumptions were reflected.2017: New mortality assumptions were reflected.2019: New inflation, mortality and other assumptions were reflected Changes in Plan Provisions reflected in Schedule 2015: No changes in plan previsions were reflected in the Schedule.
 2016: No changes in plan provisions were reflected in the Schedule.
 2017: No changes in plan provisions were reflected in the Schedule.
 2018: No changes in plan provisions were reflected in the Schedule.
 2019: No changes in plan provisions were reflected in the Schedule.
+2020: No changes in plan provisions were reflected in the Schedule.

-\Only changes that affect the benefit amount and that are effective 2015 and later are shown in Notes to Schedule
+Only changes that affect the benefit amount and that are effective 2015 and later are shown in Notes to Schedule